 Satya says, “Prayer sustains me through bright days and dark nights.
 I explore and teach it – at Summer Solstice and at professional conferences.
 I rely on it as my most valued tool and resource in every aspect of my life.”
 She looks forward to sharing the Power of Prayer with you.

-Dr. Sham Rang Singh Khalsa and Arjan Kaur Khalsa: Sikh Marriage
+Dr. Sham Rang Singh Khalsa and Arjan Kaur Khalsa: Marriage and Dharmic Relationships

 Sham Rang Singh is a physician, Sikh minister, and student of Yogi Bhajan who has studied eastern systems for 35 years.
 He holds certifications in Ayurveda, Acupuncture, and Emergency and Internal Medicine, and counsels and teaches about mind-body medicine.
 He also practices marriage with his delightful wife, Arjan Kaur.